ut-beg-texnet/SeisNetInsight/README.md

 ## Input Data

-Event and station inputs can be provided either as CSV files with the columns described below.
+Event and station inputs can be provided as CSV files with the columns described below.

 ### Required event columns